kaelhem/katpat/ghpages-src/README.md

 npm install --global gatsby-cli@next
 ```

-To develop:
+To run the app in development mode:
 ```sh
 gatsby develop
 ```

-To make a release:
+To make a release build:
 ```sh
 gatsby build
 ```